inband/spcor/journal.md

 * At a high level - no pressure

 **Feb-April**
-* Why do I need to work on?
+* Work out where I'm weekest - what do I need to work on?
 * 1 month INE
 * Make sure all topics covered IPv4

 **May-July**
 * Revisit all topics but with IPv6

 **Aug-Oct**
 * Study hard